Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Results

 \subsubsection{RQ2.1: Different brightness conditions.}

-As introduced in Section \ref{scenario}, we consider brightness conditions from two perspectives.
-Next, we analyze the results for the two perspectives, respectively.
+As introduced in Section \ref{scenario}, we consider two brightness conditions: day time and night time.

-\textbf{Day time and Night time.} We first evaluate the miss rates of the eight pedestrian detectors under day time and night time.
-The results, presented in Table \ref{table7:day time and night time}, indicate a noticeable increase in average miss rates during night time compared to day time.
-For example, the average miss rates for males and females at night are 36.55\% and 40.05\%, respectively, compared to 20.15\% and 20.03\% during the day.
+We first evaluate the overall miss rates of the eight pedestrian detectors under day time and night time.
+The results, presented in Table \ref{table7:day time and night time}, show a noticeable increase in average miss rates during night time compared to day time for each demographic group.
+For example, the average miss rates for males and females at night are 33.20\% and 36.57\%, respectively, compared to 17.24\% and 17.32\% during the day.
 A similar pattern is observed for age and skin tone.
 This indicates that the transition from day time to night time influences the performance of pedestrian detectors, with statistically significant higher miss rates observed at night.

 Then, we investigate whether the performance is equally decreased for different demographic groups.
 Specifically, we explore the fairness change from day time to night time.
-Table \ref{table7:day time and night time} shows the results, with statistically significant unfairness (i.e., miss rate difference) emphasized in shading.
+Table \ref{table7:day time and night time} shows the results, with statistically significant biases (i.e., miss rate differences) emphasized in shading.

 Regarding gender, we observe a shift in the miss rate difference between males and females from day time to night time.
-During the day, there is only a slight 0.12\% difference for males and females.
-However, during night time, the difference increases to -3.5\%, indicating a notable change in fairness.
-In the night-time condition, all pedestrian detectors exhibit higher miss rates for females compared to males, with six of them showing statistically significant differences.
+During the day, there is only a slight -0.09\% difference for males and females.
+However, during night time, the difference increases to -3.37\% with statistically significant, indicating a notable change in fairness.
+In the night time condition, all pedestrian detectors exhibit higher miss rates for females compared to males, with six of them showing statistically significant differences.
+This potentially worsens concerns regarding female safety during nighttime out, a prevalent societal issue \cite{wang2023young}.

-For age, the miss rate difference for children and adults increases from day time to night time, with the average difference increasing from 22.05\% during the day to 26.63\% at night.
-This suggests a higher probability of children being undetected during night time conditions.
+For age, all detectors exhibit significant biases during both day time and night time.
+Moreover, the miss rate difference for children and adults increases from day time to night time, with the average difference increasing from -22.45\% during the day to -25.48\% at night, which is statistically significant.
+This suggests a higher probability of children being undetected during night time.